MiscellaneousStuff/miscellaneousstuff.github.io/_posts/2021-09-01-tlol-human-level-in-league-of-legends-using-deep-learning.markdown

 layout: post
 comments: true
 title:  "Initial Human level League of Legends Deep Learning Agent ideas"
 excerpt: "TLoL: Human level in League of Legends using Deep Learning.
-Existing solutions,initial ideas, problem analysis, data exploration, visualisation, intuition and possible solutions."
+Existing solutions,problem analysis, initial ideas, data exploration, visualisation, intuition and possible solutions."
 date:   2021-09-01 14:00:00
 categories: [League of Legends]
 leagueAiYoutubeId: iB4PoNJuXzc
 ---

-# TLoL: Human level in League of Legends using Deep Learning
+# TLoL: Human level in League of Legends using Deep Learning (Part 1 - Existing Solutions)

-## Existing Solutions
+### League of Legends: Wild Rift inbuilt AI
+The League of Legends mobile spin-off game, Wild Rift, is a game developed in Unity and released as a game on the iOS App Store and Google Play Store.
+Reverse engineering the game using IL2CPP which converts the Unity source code of the game into an intermediate representation along with the original meta-data allows the function labels ,data types and parameters to be recovered.

+from this, we can determine how the app is made and even inject code using the metadata which associates function labels with their addresses in the final game binaries (at least for Android).
+The benefits of this for creating a human level League of Legends AI is that it may be possible to reverse engineer how the AI, which is included with the game works and even setup a reinforcement learning environment using the mobile game.

+This may be possible as the practice tool mode of the mobile game is still functional even when the player is disconnected from the internet, and the source code is relatively easy to reverse engineer compared to the main desktop game.

+### League of Legends: Beginner and Intermediate bot
+League of Legends contains two main "co-op vs AI" game modes which stands for co-operative vs AI which pins 5 players against a team of five AI controlled players which the game server presumably implements (this may be implemented using lua based on reviewing the games files).

+For the purpose of creating a human level League of Legends AI, the built-in bots are only useful as a way of testing that any AI agent which has been trained can at least beat the built-in bots as this is considered a trivial task by any player which is at least within the top 50% of the playerbase (which would be roughly Silver I).

 ### LeagueAI
 {% include youtubePlayer.html id=page.leagueAiYouTubeID %}